-GRI 2-15: Conflicts of interest
+GRI 2-15: Conflicts of interest GRI 205-3: Confirmed incidents of corruption and actions taken

 Data privacy

 We ensure that we have an appropriate framework with enhanced legal and security standards to safeguard the data of our stakeholders.
 We have implemented systems and procedures to prevent instances of non-compliance that could lead to data breaches.
 Our network architecture and information security controls adhere to industry best practices, ensuring compliance with our Data Privacy framework.